 What are some small changes you can make everyday to reduce pollution/help our environment?

 Why should we take care of our environment?

 Research the term “climate change”.
 Can you write a factual text about it including current information and statistics?

 Design a poster to celebrate Earth Day.
 Your poster should include three reasons why we should preserve our planet.

-You’re travelling around the world to speak to different nations about important environmental issues.
+You’re traveling around the world to speak to different nations about important environmental issues.
 What cause are you focusing on and why?